-Shareholders may exercise their rights by attending the meeting or by completing a form of proxy.
+Shareholders may exercise their rights by attending the meeting by audio webcast or by completing a form of proxy.

 YOUR VOTE AS A SHAREHOLDER IS IMPORTANT.
 VOTE TODAY.

 These materials are important and require your immediate attention.
 If you have questions or require assistance with voting your shares, you may contact Osisko's proxy solicitation agent: